 Answer the following four questions to see which peanut introduction route suits your Mini best.

 - How old is your baby?

-Research has shown that introducing allergens under the age of 8 months is the critical limit.
+Research has shown that introducing allergens under the age of 8 months is the critical treshold.

 - Does your baby have eczema?

 Babies with moderate to severe eczema have an 8-24 times increased risk of developing a food allergy.

 - Has your baby had previous reactions to food?